vizdata-f21/project-1-7_up/README.md

 ### Approach

+(1-2 paragraphs) Describe what types of plots you are going to make to address your question.
+For each plot, provide a clear explanation as to why this plot (e.g. boxplot, barplot, histogram, etc.) is best for providing the information you are asking about.
+The two plots should be of different types, and at least one of the two plots needs to use either color mapping or facets.

-In order to investigate how average income distribution by race has changed over time we made a **line plot** faceted by race with year on the x axis and average income amount on the y axis.
+In order to investigate how average income distribution by race has changed over time we made a line plot faceted by race with year on the x axis and average income amount on the y axis.
 We decided to do so, because we cared less about looking into specific years and more about overall trends and comparisons within each race.
 To clean the data for